 Arul Kanda allowed bail of RM500,000 with one surety

-KUALA LUMPUR: Former 1Malaysia Development Berhad president and CEO Arul Kanda Kandasamy who pleaded not guilty in the Sessions Court today with abetting former prime minister Datuk Seri Najib Tun Razak in altering the 1MDB final audit report was allowed bail of RM500,000 with one surety.
+KUALA LUMPUR: Former 1Malaysia Development Berhad president and CEO Arul Kanda Kandasamy, who pleaded not guilty in the Sessions Court yesterday with abetting former prime minister Datuk Seri Najib Tun Razak in altering the 1MDB final audit report, was allowed bail of RM500,000 with one surety.

 She also ordered Arul Kanda to surrender his passport to the court and then set Jan 4 next year for mention.